Ayush-Shrivas/TaskFlow-Pro/README.md

 - Password reset and AI behavior are designed to work even when optional external services are not configured.
 - The backend currently ships without automated tests.

-## License

-This project is currently licensed under `ISC` in the backend package.